shakilmith/documentaion/spring-boot/spring-boot-crud-application/index.md

 3. Import the unzip spring-boot-example project into your favourite Ide.

 Eclipse: Open your Eclipse (STS) Ide.
-File > Import > Maven > Existing Maven projects > Next > Browse your sping boot project (Reside our example spring boot project) > Click Finish.
+File > Import > Maven > Existing Maven projects > Next > Browse your spring boot project (Reside our example spring boot project) > Click Finish.
 Please wait few seconds to complete the whole process and resolving the maven dependencies.

-Intellij Ide: Open your Inellij Ide, then File > Open > Browse the existing spring boot project > Clikc Ok.
+Intellij Ide: Open your Intellij Ide, then File > Open > Browse the existing spring boot project > Click Ok.
 Likewise eclipse, wait few seconds to resolve maven/Gradle dependencies.

 4. After opening your example application, You will see a folder structure like this

 ![Alt text](../accessing-data-with-jpa/img-1.jpg)

 5. Create an entity class called Customer.java in com.company.model package.
 It is a persistent class and it contains id, fistName, lastName properties.
-We here annotathe the the Customer class by @Entity annotaion as it is a persistent class and the properties in it will be persisted to the database.
+We here annotate the the Customer class by @Entity annotation as it is a persistent class and the properties in it will be persisted to the database.

 Customer.java class: